-Fortunately, recent developments in mathematics instruction towards student-centered models have turned this stereotypical math classroom on its head.
-Rather than structuring each lesson with a standard lecture and independent student practice, student-centered math teachers are transforming mathematics classrooms into stimulating and engaging learning environments in which students participate enthusiastically in deep understanding, problem solving, critical thinking, and communication.
+Fortunately, recent developments in mathematics instruction and curriculum have shifted towards student-centered models.
+Rather than structuring each lesson with a standard lecture and independent student practice, student-centered mathematics teachers are transforming mathematics classrooms into stimulating and engaging learning environments in which students share their thinking and are supported to participate enthusiastically in deep understanding, problem solving, critical thinking, and communication.

-Student-centered mathematics instruction supports the idea that true mathematical proficiency involves more than rote application of mathematical algorithms.
-To be proficient in mathematics, students must be able to apply mathematics concepts to real-world concepts, use mathematical reasoning to understand and explain the "why" as well as the "how," choose how to demonstrate their understanding or solve a problem, clearly communicate their mathematical thinking, and persist in solving complex mathematical problems that can be solved in multiple ways beyond the rote application of procedures.
+In a student-centered mathematics classroom, students apply mathematics to real-world concepts, develop more than one strategy to represent, reason, and solve, use their own mathematical reasoning to show and explain the "why" as well as the "how," grow their understanding by clearly communicating their mathematical thinking, and persevere in problem-solving.
 Student-centered mathematics instruction engages all students through creativity, exploration, and collaboration.

 Why It's Important